etnt/cryptic/docs/X3DH-EXPLAINED.md

 ```

 Both clients are doing the same calculations and obtains exactly the
-same SK, which then s used to decrypt the first message and start a
+same SK, which then is used to decrypt the first message and start a
 Double Ratchet session.

 **Summary table**: